jameel-institute/daedalus-web-app/README.md

 This will build and run the app container, exposing port 3000, so you should be able to access the web app at http://localhost:3000 as you can when running locally outside docker.

+To tear down, you'll need to Ctrl+C from the `/docker/run-dev` script before the `/scripts/run-dev-dependencies` script.

 # DB

 Our ORM is [Prisma](https://www.prisma.io/).